WillDev12/Github-CSS/readme.md

 ## Built With

-This project is built with Javascript, Jquery, and CSS.
+This project is built with Javascript, jQuery, and CSS.

 ### Installation